 Tony: Oh yeah, very well.
 Dave Romine.
 I’m friends with both of those guys, love AgileThought.
 I think you just did Jeff about a month or two ago.

 Roxanne: He was probably my favorite one so far.
 He gave us a whole huge tour of the office, spent about 2 hours with us.
 We love him and his sea turtle story.

 Tony: He is a solid community guy.
 It’s so obvious in all the stuff he does, and the same with the other guys here.
 So, I’m a big fan of theirs.

-Roxanne: So other than the WaVE right now, are you still involved with the tech community?
+Roxanne: Other than the WaVE right now, are you still involved with the tech community?

 Tony: I am.
 I’m on the board of a number of tech companies.
 Global Safety Management, CCG Analytics, CFO Alliance.
-I’m involved in a strategic advisory role with Tampa Bay Tech, very involved with Florida Funders on the investment side, both as an investor but also just helping them as they grow, and very close with the leadership there.
+Additionally, I’m involved in a strategic advisory role with Tampa Bay Tech.
+And, I’m very involved with Florida Funders on the investment side, both as an investor but also just helping them as they grow, and very close with the leadership there.
 Tom Wallace was our seed capital in our business.
-I also spent some time with Rachel Fineman at the Israel business accelerator and I love what they’re doing there.
+I also spend some time with Rachel Fineman at the Israel business accelerator and I love what they’re doing there.

 Matt: Over your 19 years at Tribridge and your overall time in Tampa, have you noticed a positive shift in terms of the quality of your tech talent in the more recent years?

 Tony: For me, I’ve been in the market for over 30 years, and we started Tampa Bay Tech almost 20 years ago now.
 It was a very small tech community here, very small.
 When I look at 20 years of growth, the number of companies that are doing tech, the number of entrepreneurs, the dollars of capital invested, the tech talent is 10 times what it once was.
 It’s crazy.
 People that were in middle school when I started Tribridge are now starting companies around tech.